montsebenito/montsebenito.github.io/_pages/about.md

 author_profile: true
 ---

-<p> Engineering: Trained in high-performance tech - solving complex engineering challenges, collaborating accross global teams, and delivering results in one of the most demanding, fast-evolving industries: semiconductors. </p>
+<p> Trained in high-performance tech, I've solved complex engineering challenges, led global collaborations, and delivered results in one of the most demanding, fast-evolving industries: semiconductors for AI infrastructure. </p>

-<p> Wonder: Spark a glitch in the system - where creative questions emerge, new hypothesis are tested and strategic transformation is unlocked. </p>
+<p> Now, I turn glitches into growth.
+Curiosity into strategy.
+Wonder into robust prototypes. </p>

-I'm currently open to aligned partnerships - Let's talk. </p>
+I'm open to aligned partnerships - let's talk!</p>
-This is just the beginning.